Mild Cognitive Impairment (MCI)

 Alzheimer’s Disease Education and Referral

-Prepared by Family Caregiver Alliance.
-Funded by the California Department of Mental Health.
-Reviewed by Daniel Kuhn, M.S.W., Education Director, Mather Institute on Aging, Mather LifeWays.
-Revised 2011 with funding from the Palo Alto Medical Foundation.
-Reviewed by Cynthia Barton, RN MSN, Memory and Aging Center, University of California San Francisco. © 2002, 2011 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance and reviewed by Daniel Kuhn, M.S.W., Education Director, Mather Institute on Aging, Mather LifeWays, and by Cynthia Barton, R.N., M.S.N., Memory and Aging Center, University of California San Francisco. © 2002 Family Caregiver Alliance.
 All rights reserved.
+Reviewed and updated in 2011.